Ignazio Cassis: Federal Council

 When Federal Councillor Didier Burkhalter announced his retirement in 2017, Cassis was one of the three candidates the FDP chose to replace him, the other two being Isabelle Moret (a National Councillor from Vaud) and Pierre Maudet (a cantonal official from Geneva and former Mayor of Geneva).
 Cassis was considered the favourite to succeed Burkhalter.

 In the election, held on 20 September 2017, the Federal Assembly elected Cassis to the Federal Council in the second round by taking 125 of 244 valid votes, becoming the 117th Federal Councillor since 1848.
 He was supported by the centre-right and right-wing parties in the Assembly.
-Cassis became the first Federal Councillor from Ticino since 1999.
+Cassis became the first Federal Councillor from Ticino since 1999, and the first Italian-speaking Federal Councillor since then.
 The Swiss press generally commented positively on Cassis's election.

 Cassis took office on 1 November 2017 as head of the Department of Foreign Affairs, succeeding Didier Burkhalter.
 He caused some controversy shortly after his election when the media reported that he addressed and joined ProTell, a gun rights advocacy group, nine days before his election, something that might have made his relationship with the EU difficult as Foreign Minister due to discussions over joint gun policy.
 Cassis ended his membership in ProTell and other gun rights organisations shortly afterward.

+A member of the Swiss Parliament's Israel Friendship Group, Ignazio Cassis defends positions perceived as pro-Israeli.
+In 2019, he ordered the suspension of Swiss aid to UNRWA, which he had criticized in several speeches.

 In 2021 Cassis served as Vice President of Switzerland.
 On 8 December 2021, he was elected President of Switzerland for the year 2022.
 He assumed the office on 1 January 2022 succeeding Guy Parmelin.

-In 2022, as president of the Swiss confederation, Cassis took a leading role to redefine Swiss neutrality in light of the Russo-Ukrainian conflict.
-In a delicate balance between a failed agreement towards the EU proposed framework accord and Swiss national interests, he has taken sides with the EU with regard to international sanctions during the 2022 Russian invasion of Ukraine.
+In 2022, as president of the Swiss confederation, Cassis took a leading role in redefining Swiss neutrality in light of the Russian invasion of Ukraine.
+In a delicate balance between a failed agreement towards the EU proposed framework accord and Swiss national interests, he has taken sides with the EU with regards to international sanctions against Russia.
 On 20 October, Cassis made an official visit to Ukraine, meeting President Volodymyr Zelenskyy, Prime Minister Denys Shmyhal and Foreign Minister Dmytro Kuleba.

 Personal life

-Cassis was born to Mariarosa and Gino at the Malcantonese Hospital of Castelrotto, Ticino.
-He has three sisters, two older and one younger than himself.
-Born in Sessa, Ticino, he is a citizen of Biasca.
-Cassis entered late into politics, as an outsider in his forties.
-In the Swiss military, he was a battalion physician in the staff of the Ticino mountain troopers and later a member of the chief field physician's staff.
-Cassis is married to Paola Cassis and lives in Montagnola.
-At birth, Cassis was an Italian citizen.
-In 1976 he was naturalised in Switzerland and had to give up his Italian passport.
-In 1991 he became a dual citizen of Switzerland and Italy.
-During his Federal Council candidacy in 2017, Cassis renounced his Italian citizenship.
+Cassis is married to Dr. Paola Cassis and lives in Montagnola.